The Parsha in a Nutshell

 - Rambam seems to hold both viewpoints on the Nazir, taking both a positive and negative approach in his law code the Mishneh Torah.
 We can conclude from this that both approaches are legitimate, and both represent competing ideals in Judaism.

 - The fact that he takes both a negative and positive approach to the Nazir leads us to believe that he sanctions both the sage and the saint as two legitimate paths to a fulfilled Jewish life.
-Which one to choose will depend on the needs of the individual and his community.
+Which one to choose will depend on the needs of the individual and their community.

 Written as an accompaniment to Rabbi Sacks’ weekly Covenant & Conversation essay, the Family Edition is aimed at connecting teenagers with his ideas and thoughts on the parsha.